25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

      - When the version is not specified, an implicit version is specified by the SDK
      - Rely on the implicit version rather than explicitly setting the version number on the package reference

-2. `Properties/launchSettings.json`: Which will contain the details for starting the project during development or production environment.
+2. `Properties/launchSettings.json`: Which will contain the details for starting the project during development or production environment
-   - You can create different profiles based on the requirement.
+   - You can create different profiles based on the requirement
    - Visual Studio will use the profiles defined here to run the project

-3. `appsettings.json`: Application configuration file, it store details such as database connection strings, API keys, etc.
+3. `appsettings.json`: Application configuration file, it store details such as database connection strings, API keys, etc...
    - All the application's settings are contained in this file.
 (Restart VS after making changes to this file)
    - Different environment specific settings can be used, by creating files in the below mentioned format
    - `appsettings.[environment].json`
    - `appsettings.Development.json`

 4. `Program.cs`: Entry point of the .NET Core applications.
-Host configuration.
+Host configuration

 5. `Startup.cs`: Configures services and application request pipelines (middlewares)
    - **`Program.cs` and `Startup.cs` files are combined into `Program.cs` file from ASP.NET Core 6+**